Nasdaq closes higher with technology stocks back in favor

-(Reuters) - The Nasdaq closed higher on Wednesday as investors switched back to technology stocks and away from economically sensitive sectors as they weighed COVID-19 vaccine progress against a virus surge and likely timing for a economic rebound.
+(Reuters) - The Nasdaq closed up 2% on Wednesday as investors switched back to technology stocks and away from economically sensitive sectors as they weighed COVID-19 vaccine progress against a virus surge and likely timing for a economic rebound.

-After falling sharply for two days, the tech-heavy Nasdaq .IXIC was boosted by "stay-at-home" stocks such as Microsoft MSFT.O, Amazon.com Inc AMZN.O, Apple Inc AAPL.O and Netflix Inc NFLX.O, which advanced in Wednesday's session.
+After falling sharply for two days, the tech-heavy Nasdaq .IXIC was boosted by "stay-at-home" stocks such as Microsoft MSFT.O and Netflix Inc NFLX.O, which closed up more than 2% and Amazon.com Inc AMZN.O and Apple Inc AAPL.O, which advanced more than 3%.

 But investors changed gears Wednesday to buy the S&P growth index .IGX, which includes the less economically sensitive technology stocks, and sell the value index .IVX, which includes banks and energy stocks.